primeroIMS/primero-x-localized/docs/backup.md

       save the file.
 Every day at 1am the script wil be executed and will create a file in the `/dir/where/the/backup/will/be/saved` folder

+The first time that the script is executed it will created a file called `.last_time_attachment_backup_executed.lock` in the cloned repo under `scripts` folder.
+That file saved the last time that the attachment were backed up.
+If you want to do a full attachment backup from the beginning of time, you can delete that file and run the script again